plan-d-io/P1-dongle/README.md

  Click on `Configure`.
 On the next page, click on `Configure wifi`.

  ![p1cookie2.png](https://docs.cofybox.io/p1cookie2.png)
-Select the COFY-box wifi from the `SSID` dropdown list, fill in the wifi password at `Password` and click `Submit query`.
+Select your home wifi from the `SSID` dropdown list, fill in the wifi password at `Password` and click `Submit query`.
 A green text should appear indicating the settings have been saved.
 Return to the previous menu by clicking on `Configuration`.

 OPTIONAL: You can check if the COFY-box settings are correct by clicking on `Configure cloud`.

  ![p1cookie3.png](https://docs.cofybox.io/p1cookie3.png)

-The default settings are:
-- `Use MQTT client`: checked
-- `Broker hostname`: 10.42.0.1
-- `Broker port`: 1833
-- `Client ID`: the name of the P1 cookie (prefilled, same as the wifi name)
-- `Client username`: can be left blank
-- `Client password`: can be left blank
-- `Use Home Assistant MQTT discovery`: checked
+You can select a local or remote MQTT broker and optionally use TLS encryption.
+You can also enable native integration into Home Assistant through its MQTT discovery protocol.

 Click on `Submit query` if you changed anything, and then on `Configuration` to return to the previous menu.